Adrian Sampson: Seattle Mariners

-On July 31, 2015, Sampson was traded to the Seattle Mariners for J. A. Happ.
+On July 31, 2015, Sampson was traded to the Seattle Mariners in exchange for J. A. Happ.
+He spent the remainder of the year with the Triple-A Tacoma Rainiers, making seven starts and struggling to a 2-4 record and 7.28 ERA with 28 strikeouts across 38 1/3 innings pitched.

-Sampson made his Major League debut on June 18, 2016 against the Boston Red Sox, relieving the injured Wade Miley.
+Sampson made his Major League debut on June 18, 2016, against the Boston Red Sox, relieving the injured Wade Miley.
 Scheduled to replace Miley in the rotation, Sampson suffered a torn flexor tendon while warming up before his first major league start five days later against the Detroit Tigers, which required season-ending surgery later that month.